 - Napoleon’s wife Josephine so adored roses, she grew more than 250 varieties.

-- For the past 30 years and counting, June has been the National Rose Month in the United States.
+- June has been the National Rose Month in the United States.